Purdue vs. Northwestern NCAA Football Odds, Plays and Insights | November 20, 2021

 - Purdue and its opponents have combined to score more than 48.5 points in five of 10 games this season.

-- Saturday's over/under is 6.0 points higher than the combined 42.5 PPG average of the two teams.
+- The combined points per game average of the two teams, 42.5, is 6.0 points fewer than Saturday's over/under.

-- The 49.4 points per game these two squads have allowed their opponents to score this season are 0.9 more than the 48.5 over/under in this contest.
+- These two squads surrender a combined 49.4 points per game, 0.9 more than this contest's over/under.

-- The average total in Boilermakers games this season is 53.7, 5.2 points more than Saturday's over/under of 48.5.
+- The average total in Boilermakers games this season is 53.7, 5.2 points above Saturday's total of 48.5.

 Purdue Stats and Trends

-- Purdue has played 10 games, with five wins against the spread.

-- The Boilermakers covered the spread in their only game when favored by 11.5 points or more.
+- The Boilermakers have been favored by 12 points or more once this season and covered the spread.

-- Purdue's games this year have hit the over on three of 10 set point totals (30%).
+- Purdue's games this year have hit the over in 30% of its opportunities (three times in 10 games with a set point total).

-- Purdue is 4-1 against the spread and 4-1 overall this season when the team records more than 26.9 points.
+- When Purdue records more than 26.9 points, it is 4-1 against the spread and 4-1 overall.

-- Purdue is 3-2 against the spread and 3-2 overall when the team picks up more than 422.2 yards.
+- In games that Purdue piles up over 422.2 yards, the team is 3-2 against the spread and 3-2 overall.

-- This year, the Boilermakers have turned the ball over 15 times, while the Wildcats have forced 15.
+- The Boilermakers have 15 turnovers this season, equal to the number of takeaways for the Wildcats.

 - Find the latest spread and moneyline odds for Purdue at SISportsbook.